deshiknaves/guard-entangle/README.md

 * :uglify           = If js files should be uglified
 * :all_on_start     = If all files should be engtangled when guard has started
 * :uglifier_options = {} Pass a Hash of any [uglifier options](https://github.com/lautis/uglifier)
+* :force_utf8       = Default is false.
+If content should be forced to UTF-8 before uglifying
 * :copy             = Saves a copy of the non uglified file along with the min file

 ## Contributing